H-E-L-P/dmu_products/dmu19/dmu19_HELP-SPIRE-maps/readme.md

     - 0: no mask (*i.e.* good data);
     - 1: regions with low depth relative to the rest of the map.

+### Fixme

+The `hers-helms-xmm_itermap_20160623_PSW.fits` is corrupted and we can only access the first HDU with the image map.
+I checked with Marco and the file is also corrupted on Caltech servers.
+Someone should recreate the maps with only the Herschel-Stripe-82 ObsIDs (i.e. without XMM-LSS, to get smaller files).

 ### Notes

 - Some original maps does not contain exposure information but coverage maps